 Looking to melt your middle?
 Don't worry, it's a lot easier to do than you think.
 All you have to do is incorporate these nine food groups, each of which helps to fight inflammation, boost metabolism, and—most important of all—turn off your fat genes and reverse your body's tendency to store fat.
 These best foods to melt belly fat are designed to provide protein, fiber, and healthy fats at every meal to help boost metabolism and fight hunger.
 They'll maximize your levels of macronutrients to shut down your genetic fat-storage mechanisms, while also minimizing excess sugars, refined carbohydrates, and additives that are known to aggravate the stomach and lead to inflammation and weight gain.

 The result will be not only fast, easy weight loss but an almost immediate sense of energy, a leaner midsection, and a lighter body.
 Read on for the nine best foods that melt stubborn belly fat, and for more tips on how to eat more healthily, be sure to check out our list of 30 Cooking Tricks They Only Teach You in Culinary School.

-Eggs are the single best dietary sources of the B vitamin choline, an essential nutrient used in the construction of all the body's cell membranes.
+Eggs are the single best dietary source of the B vitamin choline, which is an essential nutrient used in the construction of all the body's cell membranes.
 Two eggs will give you half your day's worth; only beef liver has more.
 And believe us, starting your day with a slab of beef liver does not make for a great morning.